 Experimenting is what science activities are all about!

 I am glad we did not have immediate success with our bursting bags science activity.
 The problems our exploding bags had presented my son with opportunities to think of solutions.
 He needed to use his critical thinking skills to brainstorm new ideas.

 I love that he wanted to keep trying more of these almost bursting bags.
 He was excited to see if the next bag would work better or differently.

 With a little assistance from a pool noodle below, he was able to make one of the bursting bags burst!

-We did finally have success with our bursting bags.
+We did finally have success with our bags.
 The one below grew and grew until it popped the bottom seam!
 I wonder what would happen if we added food coloring to the activity?

-BURSTING BAGS OUTDOOR SCIENCE IS A BLAST!
+POPPING BAGS EXPERIMENT FOR OUTDOOR SCIENCE IS A BLAST!

 Click on the image below or on the link for more fun summer STEM activities.